wilu222/spotify-playlist-updater/README.md

    * Right click spotify-playlist-updater and click Edit with IDLE
    * Click F5 to run the script
       * Let the script run.
 Any errors will be listed as the script encounters them.
-* Note: the window may show "Not Responding", but the script will still run.
+* GUI version: the window may show "Not Responding", but the script will still run.
 Working on addressing this in a later update.
+The GUI version is meant to be a relatively accessible introduction point for playlist curators with limited technical background to protect their playlists.
+The standard  version is currently more efficient as the user does not have to manually fill text fields.

 ## Authors